jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 1. Use [Electrum for Android](https://play.google.com/store/apps/details?id=org.electrum.electrum) with your own Electrum server.
 2. Use a standard VPN or SSH tunnel to route traffic over secure connection from your mobile device to your own full node.
-3. Use ssh to remotely login to your full node, then use the [Bitcoin command line interface](https://bitcoin.org/en/developer-examples#transactions) to handle transactions (not user friendly).
+3. Use ssh to remotely login to your full node, then use the [Bitcoin Core command line interface](https://bitcoin.org/en/developer-examples#transactions) or to handle transactions (not user friendly).
+4. Run a pruned full node on your mobile device (significant bandwidth required)

 These options may also use Tor to further obfuscate your IP address.